gca-research-group/tee-compartimentalisation-study-case/README.md

 *Figure 2: Architecture of the integration solution using TEE and CHERI compartments.*

-The `Integration Process` runs in a secure memory compartment on Morello.
-The `Launcher` orchestrates upload, compilation, certificate generation, and execution of the binary.
-Digital services remain external.
+The `Integration Process` runs in a memory-compartmented environment on the Morello Board.
+The `Launcher`, running in the normal environment, handles compilation, certificate generation, and execution.
+Digital services remain external and untrusted.

-The Launcher bridges encrypted communications without access to data contents.
-It compiles source files, generates X.509 attestables, and executes the program in an isolated compartment.
+The Launcher relays encrypted requests and responses between the integration process and external services.
+It compiles source code, generates X.509 certificates, and executes the process inside a secure CHERI compartment.

 ---